Christian Walker Preview, Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks, including Christian Walker (.270 slugging percentage in past 10 games, including no homers), take on starter Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Monday at 10:10 PM ET.
+On Tuesday, Christian Walker (.297 slugging percentage in past 10 games, with zero homers) and the Arizona Diamondbacks play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 10:10 PM ET.

-He had a hitless showing in his previous game (0-for-3 with an RBI) against the Reds.
+He had a one-hit performance in his previous game (1-for-4) against the Dodgers.

 Christian Walker Game Info & Props vs. the Dodgers